digital-asset/daml/docs/source/daml/reference/exceptions.rst

 Exceptions
 ##########

-Exceptions are a Daml feature which allows provides a way to handle certain errors that arise during interpretation instead of aborting the transaction and rollback changes that happened before the error.
+Exceptions are a Daml feature which provides a way to handle certain errors that arise during interpretation instead of aborting the transaction, and to roll back the state changes that lead to the error.

 There are two types of errors: